Chris Spencer (actor)

-Chris Spencer (born January 2, 1968) is an American actor, comedian, writer, and producer.
+Chris Spencer is an American director, actor, comedian, writer, and producer.

 Career

 Spencer was the first host of the syndicated late-night talk show Vibe, based on the magazine of the same name.
 He has gone on to star in several film projects such as Don't Be A Menace To South Central While Drinking Your Juice In The Hood, The Sixth Man, Significant Others, and Postal.
 Chris is also one of the most sought after writers having done projects with Wayans family, Jamie Foxx, and was significant in helping Nick Cannon create MTV's Wild 'N Out.
 Chris Spencer also travels the country as a standup comedian and has performed on The Chris Rock Show, Jimmy Kimmel Live! and HBO's Def Comedy Jam.
 Chris and fellow friends, Al Madrigal and Maz Jobrani are on a weekly podcast, Minivan Men.
 He is a writer for the scripted comedy, Real Husbands of Hollywood.
 In 2017, he co-created a TV series White Famous.